Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Responding to state review feedback

 Feedback is provided to schools about students’ provisional certificate information after the state review.
-QCAA officers may discuss issues about provisional certificate information with schools and provide feedback about:
+QCAA officers may discuss issues about provisional certificate information with schools and provide feedback to the school about:

 • the quality of the certificate

-• duplication issues with achievements in QCE-contributing studies to the school.
+• duplication issues with achievements in QCE-contributing studies.

-Schools must act upon and update certificate information according to feedback and advice by the date published in the SEP calendar.
+Schools must act on and update certificate information according to advice by the date published in the SEP calendar.

 3.4.5 Pre-production checks